developmentAC/three_x_plus_one/README.md

-# A Demonstration of the 3x+1 Problem.
+# A Demonstration of Collatz Conjecture, or the 3x+1 Problem.

 ## Date: 22 2022